electron/electron/docs/api/app.md

 * `event` Event
 * `type` String - A string identifying the event.
 Maps to [`NSUserActivity.activityType`](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSUserActivity_Class/index.html#//apple_ref/occ/instp/NSUserActivity/activityType).
 * `userInfo` Object - Contains app-specific state stored by the activity on another device.
 Currently only string data is supported.

-Emitted during [handoff](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/Handoff/HandoffFundamentals/HandoffFundamentals.html) when an activity from a different device wants to be resumed.
+Emitted during [handoff][handoff] when an activity from a different device wants to be resumed.
 You should call `event.preventDefault()` if you want to handle this event.

 A user activity can be continued only in an app that has the same developer Team ID as the activity's source app and that supports the activity's type.
-Supported activity types are specified in the app's Info.plist under the `NSUserActivityTypes` key.
+Supported activity types are specified in the app's `Info.plist` under the `NSUserActivityTypes` key.

 ### Event: 'browser-window-blur'